 Boot Lace Sizes From Kids to Adults

-Small kids’ boots often have laces that range from 75cm to 90cm.
-Standard kids’ lace-up boots often use 90cm to 100cm laces, while older kids’ boots may need 100cm to 120cm.
+Small kids boots often suit 70 cm to 90 cm laces.
+Standard kids’ lace-up boots often use 90 cm to 100 cm laces, while older kids’ boots may need 100 cm to 120 cm.

 Youth boots often suit 120cm laces or 140cm laces, depending on whether they are fashion boots or more structured styles.